micmejia/bible-dump/NKJV/Luke/Luke 22.md

 saying, "Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done."

 ###### 43
-[^f]Then an angel appeared to Him from heaven, strengthening Him.
+Then an angel appeared to Him from heaven, strengthening Him.

 ###### 44
 And being in agony, He prayed more earnestly.
 Then His sweat became like great drops of blood falling down to the ground.